vallurumk/sheffield-bioinformatics-core.github.io/training/variants-introduction-2018-11-06.md

 <iframe src="https://www.google.com/maps/embed?pb=!1m18!1m12!1m3!1d2379.712925739254!2d-1.4909138840310832!3d53.38418577957716!2m3!1f0!2f0!3f0!3m2!1i1024!2i768!4f13.1!3m3!1m2!1s0x4879788327d13c2b%3A0x76151ebce3e59f6!2sBartolom%C3%A9+House%2C+Sheffield!5e0!3m2!1sen!2suk!4v1533301984260" width="600" height="450" frameborder="0" style="border:0" allowfullscreen></iframe>

 ## Overview

+*Please note that the title of the course has changed from previously advertised, but the contents are still the same*

 Healthcare systems around the globe are transforming medical practice to incorporate genetic variation as a vital information used for diagnosis and treatment planning.
 Genome sequencing technologies allow us to detect all variants in a patient's genome and international collaborative efforts such as The 100,000 Genomes Project, The Cancer Genome Atlas (TCGA) and International Cancer Genome Consortium (ICGC) have begun to catalogue and release data on genomic variation in a variety of disease types.